Is Blood Mixture Or Pure Substance

 • Separation of Components: The components of blood can be separated using physical methods such as centrifugation.
 Centrifugation separates blood into its components based on density, with red blood cells settling at the bottom, white blood cells and platelets forming a thin layer in the middle (the buffy coat), and plasma on top.

 • Retained Properties: Each component of blood retains its original properties.
-For example, red blood cells continue to transport oxygen, and white blood cells continue to fight infection, regardless of being in the blood.
+To give you an idea, red blood cells continue to transport oxygen, and white blood cells continue to fight infection, regardless of being in the blood.

 Why Blood is a Mixture